Menu

 Jackson ran again in 1828, defeating Adams in a landslide.
 In 1830, he signed the Indian Removal Act.
 This act, which has been described as ethnic cleansing, displaced tens of thousands of Native Americans from their ancestral homelands east of the Mississippi and resulted in thousands of deaths.
 Jackson faced a challenge to the integrity of the federal union when South Carolina threatened to nullify a high protective tariff set by the federal government.
 He threatened the use of military force to enforce the tariff, but the crisis was defused when it was amended.
 In 1832, he vetoed a bill by Congress to reauthorize the Second Bank of the United States, arguing that it was a corrupt institution.
 After a lengthy struggle, the Bank was dismantled.
 In 1835, Jackson became the only president to pay off the national debt.
 He survived the first assassination attempt on a sitting president.
 In one of his final presidential acts, he recognized the Republic of Texas.

 After leaving office, Jackson supported the presidencies of Martin Van Buren and James K. Polk, as well as the annexation of Texas.
-Jackson's legacy remains controversial, and opinions are frequently polarized.
+Jackson's legacy remains controversial, and opinions on his legacy are frequently polarized.
 Supporters characterize him as a defender of democracy and the Constitution, while critics point to his reputation as a demagogue who ignored the law when it suited him.
-Jackson's presidency has consistently been ranked as above average, although his reputation has declined since the late 20th century.
+Scholarly rankings of presidents historically rated Jackson's presidency as above average.
+Since the late 20th century, his reputation declined, and in the 21st century his placement in rankings of presidents fell.

 Source : Wikipedia